 Read about storyteller Rachel Rosenfeld’s and the importance of QPR Suicide Prevention Training.

-Read about Rob Jones, MHA’s immediate past president for 2020-2021 and his story of opening up about his anxiety and PTSD.
+Read about Rob Jones, MHA’s 2020-2021 board president and his story of opening up about his anxiety and PTSD.